juanfelipecomboni/game_contest_server_jterm/README.txt

             it's an ID rather than the slug.
 (Or perhaps not have an integer at all)

     - Match_Path has no tests.
 Shouldn't be hard or long, but just not done.
+    - Same with the new admin functionality.
+Tests aren't yet written

+    - Possible bugs in tests
+        - features/users_pages_spec seems to be weaker than most features specs
+            - doesn't restrict straight requests, so people could make themselves admin, contest creator, etc.
+        - Some edit tests may not be changing the data.
+So it isn't really testing anything.
+        - Other edit tests are changing it to invalid data, which will fail because it's invalid rather than because we aren't allowing it to.
+        - Maybe a problem with showing player on contests and tournament tests